-Cash provided by financing activities during the three months ended March 31, 2014 was primarily due to proceeds from the exercise of common stock options and warrants.
-Cash provided by financing activities for the three months ended March 31, 2013 was primarily due to \$0.2 million of proceeds from the exercise of common stock options and \$0.3 million of proceeds from the sale and issuance of convertible notes by Silver Creek.
+Cash provided by financing activities during the six months ended June 30, 2014 was primarily a result of proceeds from the issuance of common stock related to stock option and common stock warrant exercises as well as \$0.3 million of proceeds from the sale and issuance of convertible notes by Silver Creek.
+Cash provided by financing activities during the six months ended June 30, 2013 was primarily due to \$1.2 million of proceeds from the exercise of common stock options and \$0.3 million of proceeds from the sale and issuance of convertible notes by Silver Creek, partially offset by \$0.2 million of deferred financing costs primarily related to our concurrent equity and debt offerings completed in July 2013.